Solutto-Consulting/etoro-extractor/README.md

 - Install the application to `/opt/etoro-extractor`
 - Create a system-wide `etoro` command
 - Set up the virtual environment and dependencies
+- **Automatically install Google Chrome if not present or if Chromium is broken**
 - Create configuration files

 ### Method 2: Manual Installation